-16. Plaintiff's innovative marketing and product designs, combined with the immense popularity of the Eagles, have made the EAGLES Trademarks famous marks.
-The widespread fame, outstanding reputation, and significant goodwill associated with the Eagles have made the EAGLES Trademarks invaluable assets of Plaintiff.
+10. Plaintiff's innovative marketing and product designs have enabled Plaintiff to achieve widespread recognition and fame and have made the Plaintiff's Trademarks some of the most well-known marks in Plaintiff's industry.
+The widespread fame, outstanding reputation, and significant goodwill associated with Plaintiff's brand have made the Plaintiff's Trademarks valuable assets of Plaintiff.

-17. Plaintiff, or third parties on Plaintiff's behalf, have expended substantial time, money, and other resources in developing, advertising and otherwise promoting the EAGLES Trademarks.
-As a result, products bearing the EAGLES Trademarks are widely recognized and exclusively associated by consumers, the public, and the trade as being high-quality products sourced from the Eagles.
-Eagles products have become among the most popular of their kind in the world.
+11. Plaintiff has expended substantial time, money, and other resources in developing, advertising and otherwise promoting the Plaintiff's Trademarks.
+As a result, products bearing the Plaintiff's Trademarks are widely recognized and exclusively associated by consumers, the public, and the trade as being high-quality products sourced from Plaintiff.
+Plaintiff's Products have become among the most popular of their kind in the world.